mariayuyu/auto-marker-label/README.md

 In order to run the script, change the name of the `subject` folder (e.g. Subj_50"), and `input_file` (e.g. 2-limb_02_1).
 You can also modify the parameters for denoising and tracking.

-Several packages are necessary for this script, here's how to create a virtual environment and install some packages:
+Several packages are necessary for this script, here's how to create a virtual environment if you are using Anaconda and install some packages:

 conda create --name labelling